elevatelearning/el-site/content/insights/personalised-learning-in-digital-age/index.md

 - - -

 *Are you looking to learn more about Learning Experience Design and how to create a more personalised learning experience?
-Elevate Learning launched an insightful online course (Learning Experience Design Essentials), equipping individuals to design learning experiences that are learner-centered, goal-oriented, and design-focused.
+Elevate Learning launched an insightful online course (Learning Experience Design Essentials), equipping individuals to design learning experiences that are learner-centred, goal-oriented, and design-focused.
 For more information visit the [course page here](https://www.elevatelearning.org/insights/launching-learning-experience-design-essentials/).*

 ## References